semuconsulting/PyGPSClient/README.md

 ### GNSS Receiver Configuration (F9*)

 1. Connect to the GNSS receiver first by clicking ![connect icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/usbport-1-24.png?raw=true) on the main PyGPSClient settings panel.
+1. If you are subscribing to the MQTT SPARTNKEY (`/pp/ubx/0236/ip`) topic, the decryption key and validity date details will be entered automatically on receipt of a UBX RXM-SPARTNKEY message (which may take a few seconds after connecting).
+Alternatively, they can be uploaded from the service provider's JSON file, or entered manually as follows:
-1. Enter the current and next keys in hexadecimal format e.g. `0102030405060708090a0b0c0d0e0f10`.
+1. Enter the current and next decryption keys in hexadecimal format e.g. `0102030405060708090a0b0c0d0e0f10`.
 The keys are normally 16 bytes long, or 32 hexadecimal characters.
 1. Enter the supplied Valid From dates in `YYYYMMDD` format. **NB:** These are *Valid From* dates rather than *Expiry* dates.
 If the location service provides Expiry dates, subtract 4 weeks from these to get the Valid From dates.
-1. NB: if you are subscribing to the MQTT SPARTNKEY (`/pp/ubx/0236/ip`) topic, the key and date details will be entered automatically on receipt of a UBX RXM-SPARTNKEY message (which may take a few seconds after connecting).
-Alternatively, they can be uploaded from a JSON file.
 1. Select 'DGPS Timeout', 'Upload keys', 'Configure receiver' and 'Disable NMEA' options as required.
 1. To reduce traffic volumes, you can choose to disable NMEA messages from the receiver.
 A minimal set of UBX NAV messages will be enabled in their place.
 1. Click ![send button](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-arrow-12-24.png?raw=true) to upload the configuration.
 The utility will send the relevant configuration command(s) to the receiver and poll for an acknowledgement.